Nortec Minerals (CVE:NVT) Trading Up 50% – Still a Buy?

 Nortec Minerals Corp.
-(CVE:NVT – Get Free Report) traded up 50% during mid-day trading on Saturday .
+(CVE:NVT – Get Free Report) was up 50% during trading on Saturday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-665,000 shares traded hands during trading, an increase of 164% from the average session volume of 251,538 shares.
+Approximately 665,000 shares traded hands during mid-day trading, an increase of 164% from the average daily volume of 251,538 shares.
 The stock had previously closed at C$0.03.

 Nortec Minerals Price Performance